rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Escapes from Taxation.md

 A compromise refers when an agreement between the taxpayer and the [[./Bureau of Internal Revenue|Bureau of Internal Revenue]] is reached, resulting to the settlement of the taxpayer’s liability for less than the settled amount.
 A compromise can only be permitted under these two conditions:
 1. **Compromise**: If there is doubt as to the validity of the assessment, and the minimum settlement is 10% of the basic tax due; or
 2. **Abatement/Cancellation**: If the taxpayer faces financial incapacity, and the minimum settlement is 40% of the basic tax due.

+Compromise (10%) may be availed during the taxpayer’s administrative or judicial remedies.
+However, doubtful validity (40%) may only be availed during administrative remedies.

 The following entities also have the following jurisdiction based on the basic tax due amount by the taxpayer raised for compromise: